-- 15.1 There shall be no branch transfers after the completion of admission process. - 15.2 The student seeking transfer to this college from other University/institutions should obtain NoC from the college and apply to Department of Technical Education, Government of Telangana, Telangana State.
-The student, on transfer, shall pass additional courses, from the courses prescribed in the curriculum of AR20, up to the class/semester preceding the class/semester into which the student is admitted, if he had not studied those courses or their equivalents, or failed in those courses at the previous institution.

-The rules governing the registration of the additional courses, and award of internal marks, shall be the same as specified in section 14.1
+- 15.1 There shall be no branch transfers after the completion of admission process. - 15.2 The students seeking transfer to this college from other Universities/institutions should obtain NoC from the college and apply to Department of Technical Education, Government of Telangana, and Telangana state.
+The student, on transfer, shall pass additional courses, from the courses, from the courses prescribed in the curriculum of AR22, upto the class/ semester preceding the class/ semester into which the student is admitted, if he had not studied those courses or their equivalents, or failed in those courses at the previous institution. - 15.3 Further, though the students have passed some of the Courses at the earlier institutions, if the same Courses are prescribed in different semesters of GCET, the students have to study those Courses in GCET in spite of the fact that those Courses are repeated. - 15.4 The transferred students from other Universities/Institutions to GCET who are on rolls are to be provided one chance to write the written test (for internal marks) in the equivalent Course(s) as per the clearance letter issued by the University.